capac/short-term-rents-in-london/README.md

 ### TfL data

-I also added the distances to the closest Tube station to the rental unit using the `StopPoint` [endpoint](https://api.tfl.gov.uk/StopPoint/Mode/tube "https://api.tfl.gov.uk/StopPoint/Mode/tube") from the TfL developer API, extracting the geographical coordinates of the Tube stations and using [GeoPy](https://github.com/geopy/geopy "https://github.com/geopy/geopy") to calculate the distances.
+I also added the distances from each rental unit to the closest Tube station using the `StopPoint` [endpoint](https://api.tfl.gov.uk/StopPoint/Mode/tube "https://api.tfl.gov.uk/StopPoint/Mode/tube") from the TfL developer API, from whic I extracted the geographical coordinates of the Tube stations and calculated the distance using the [GeoPy](https://github.com/geopy/geopy "https://github.com/geopy/geopy") package.

 ## Model generation